A Stroke of Good Fortune

-"A Stroke of Good Fortune", originally published as "A Woman on the Stairs", is a short story by the American author Flannery O'Connor about a woman who discovers to her disappointment and disbelief that she is pregnant.
+"A Stroke of Good Fortune", originally published as "A Woman on the Stairs", is a short story by the American author Flannery O'Connor about a woman who dislikes children and is in denial that she is pregnant.

-Publication History
+Publication history

 The story first appeared with the title "A Woman on the Stairs" published in the August 1949 issue of the American Tomorrow magazine.
 The work was permanently retitled as "A Stroke of Good Fortune" where it appeared in Spring 1953 issue of Shenandoah magazine, and was published as the fourth story in the author's short story collection A Good Man Is Hard to Find and Other Stories that first appeared in 1955.